La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-All in the box are equivalent and it doesn't matter which you get. _``xo''_ is often used for arguments in the ``serving or portion'' category, called ``partitive nouns'' in English.
+All in the box are equivalent and it doesn't matter which you get. _xo_ is often used for arguments in the ``serving or portion'' category, called partitive nouns in English.

 There are two articles for each meaning; the first unfolds the referent subset so each member is a referent, while the second specifies that the referent is the referent subset as a set.
 The careful distinction between sets and extensions of their members is characteristic of _gua\spi_.

 Most Indo-European languages distinguish between genders and numbers of arguments.
-Like Chinese and English, _gua\spi_ has no gender, though you may use a subordinate clause like ``_|fmy_ -female''.
+Like Chinese and English, _gua\spi_ has no gender, though you may use a subordinate clause like _|fmy_ -female.
 Number comes from the referent sets, not the grammar.
 You may specify the exact number of referents with a numeric predicate, like this:

 >